 Having attended the University of Southern California, Santo Domingo began her career in fashion working as an assistant at American Vogue.
 Santo Domingo then became the PR director for Paris-based furrier J. Mendel, where she helped launch the brand’s ready-to-wear collection, and also served as lead of the PR department of Carolina Herrera for the Puig Group.
-On her return to Vogue in 2005 as managing editor and then contributing editor, the New York native has penned columns such as ‘APT with LSD’ along with several other commissions.
-A prominent figure within the New York society scene, the fashion forward tastemaker was inducted into Vanity Fair’s ‘International Best Dressed List’ in 2012 and has also served as a muse for designers such as Nina Ricci and Eddie Borgo.
+On her return to Vogue in 2005 as managing editor and then contributing editor, the New York native has penned columns such as "APT with LSD" along with several other commissions.
+A prominent figure within the New York society scene, the fashion forward tastemaker was inducted into Vanity Fair’s "International Best Dressed List" in 2012 and 2017, as well as serving as a muse for designers such as Nina Ricci and Eddie Borgo.
 Photographed by luminaries such as Annie Leibovitz and Mario Testino , Santo Domingo has been featured in WSJ Magazine, W and Town & Country.
 In 2019, Louis Vuitton worked with Santo Domingo in an ad-campaign for its Capucines it-bags in a co-marketing project between the brand and Moda Operandi’s social channels.